SumiSastri/dev-blogs/docs/computer-code/part2-code-bundling-packaging.md

 - lint code and throw errors making incorrect code easy to correct and debug

 - handle the expensive task of DOM-tree shaking.
 The DOM-tree is a tree of elements is created with every application with a root element and several branches and branches of branches.
 It represents the complex set of relationships between an apps pages and component parts.
 As a user, only one small part of the app may be requested for by the user.
 Tree-shaking is the process by which a program is run through the DOM tree to clean up and remove unused parts of the tree so that when a user asks to see a specific element (branch/ page/ component/ module) in the tree, the response is quick and the code performance is efficient.
-This is specifically important with mobile/ wearable requests as they have less compute power than a computer or a laptop.
+This is specifically important with mobile/ wearable requests as they have less compute power than a computer or a laptop

 - split and chunk code into smaller, more easily loadable parcels containing - code, images and other assets - bundlers must have the ability to bundle different modules/ packages/ code together efficiently